zhellsh/perplexer/README.md

 ├── missing // File that contains missing songs
 ├── music // Plex Library Folder (If Plex is used)
 ├── scripts // Folder where scripts are
-└── tmp // Folder used while downloading songs or if Plex isn't used.
+└── tmp // Folder used while downloading songs, or if Plex isn't used, as file storage.
 ```